AppsFlyerSDK/appsflyer-unity-purchase-connector/docs/purchaseConnectorUnity.md

 ### Get purchase validation callback

-- In order to receive purchase validation event callbacks, you should conform to the purchase validation listener and implement the callback
+- In order to receive purchase validation event callbacks, you should conform to the purchase validation listener and implement both callbacks

 ```c#
 AppsFlyerPurchaseConnector.setPurchaseRevenueValidationListeners(true);